vartanbeno/xee/xee/README.md

 - formatting XML in various ways, including in indented form
 - evaluate an XPath expression against an XML document
-- a REPL for evaluating XPath expressions.
+- a REPL for evaluating XPath expressions
+- transform XML documents using XSLT stylesheets.

-This implements XPath 3.1.
+This implements XPath 3.1 and parts of XSLT 3.0.

 ## Installation